 Below is a view of the Ancient Greek view versus the Christian view of Creation.
 Francis Schaeffer and also most Catholic theologians would accept these diagrams.

 Francis A. Schaeffer would say that the Greeks couldn't come to any Truth about the nature of Creation or of God because their world view was confined to the box.
 On the other hand, for 2000 years theologians have said it is possible to come to some understanding of Truth from within the box because the box was made by God.
 By looking at the box you can understand something about its maker.
-For instance, even if someone doesn't know me (Hugh) personally, they can get some understanding about me by listening to the songs I write.
 The Reformer Martin Luther would agree with this.

 Schaeffer would say that because the ancient Greeks did not know Christ they could not understand anything about the True God.
 But in 300-500 BC Jews didn't know Christ either.
 Scripture says:

 "From one man he made every nation of men .. so that men would seek him and perhaps reach out for him and find him (Acts 17:22-28)